American History

 Taos Pueblo - How America Looked Like Before Columbus

 Show me a place on Earth where people would not have heard of the United States of America or would not have felt its influence.
-For good or bad, America is a such a strong superpower that only few countries dare to oppose politically, economically and militarily.
-Millions of people across the globe have been raised on American music and movies, and well over half of the world's population use technologies originating from the US on a daily basis.
+For good or bad, America is such a strong superpower that only a few countries dare to oppose it politically, economically and militarily.
+Millions of people across the globe have been raised on American music and movies, and well over half of the world's population use technologies originating from the US daily.
 But America hasn't always been like that.
 In fact, it was very different from what it is today before Columbus officially "opened" it in 1492.
 Luckily, there are still some places in the US that can give us a glimpse of what it looked like in the old days.
 One of them is Taos Pueblo, a UNESCO World Heritage Site, located in northern New Mexico.

 Taos Pueblo is a native tribe that has its own language, religion and a governing body led by a War Chief.
 People of Taos Pueblo live in a so-called "reservation", a very unfortunate name for a sovereign nation within the United States.